Active Directory Pro

-In this post, I’ll show you two options on how to get the last logon timestamp for Active Directory user accounts.
+In this article, I’ll show you how to accurately get the last logon date in Active Directory for users or computers.
 The Active Directory last logon date is often needed for security audits and to track when a user last logged on to their computer or network.

 In this article: